biocodices/anotala/README.md

 The many dbSNP annotators correspond to different ways of getting dbSNP data: kind of 'scrapping' the web, using Entrez service, and using MyVariant.info service.
-Each gives a different piece of information, so I included them all as separate entities.
+Each gives a different piece of information, so I included them as separate entities.

 All the annotators have the same API, just instantiate choosing a `cache` option